 (6) The equipment is costly, and for small batch production or production with complex positioning and processes, the cost-effectiveness may not be optimal.

-Laser deep penetration welding requires the laser beam to have a high energy density, typically greater than 10 kW/mm2.
-This results in not only melting of the metal, but also the formation of metal vapor.
+Laser deep penetration welding, also known as keyhole welding, requires the laser beam to possess a high energy density, typically exceeding 10 kW/mm².
+This intense energy concentration not only melts the metal but also vaporizes it, creating a unique welding dynamic.

 1. Key hole